 We need to take paedophiles and perverts out of the neighbourhood

 For too long children in Australia have been at risk.
 They have been subject to the most horrendous abuse across the country, with little repercussions for the abusers.
 In recent years, the increase in technology and social media has seen a dramatic shift in child sexual abuse and exploitation, with abusers having greater access to innocent children.
+So where’s the Australian Sex Offender Registry that our country has been asking for?

 The reporting of child sexual abuse and exploitation grew by an enormous 77 per cent in the last year according to the Australian Federal Police.
 This alarming figure has sparked the Australian Government to push for a public register of child sex offenders.